dscho/xkcd/content/comics/2011-2-16-wisdom-teeth.md

 Megan, on phone: Hey — starting to feel better?
 Enjoying the game?
 Let's see what you've...
 What the hell?
 Where *IS* everything?

 [View of a Minecraft screen showing a vast empty expanse of land.
 In Megan's hotbar is, from left to right, an stone pickaxe, sword, and shovel, seven feathers, 42 torches, a non-enchanted bow, a blank space, 64 blocks of stone and a clock.
-He has full health and 15 armor points.]
+She has full health and 15 armor points.]

 Megan, offscreen: ...You made the entire continent perfectly flat?